Bloom-host/BloomDocs/docs/adding-sub-users.md

 ---
 id: sub-users
-title: Add sub-users to your panel
+title: Add Sub-users To Your Panel
 hide_title: true
 hide_table_of_contents: false
-sidebar_label: Add sub-users to your panel
+sidebar_label: Add Sub-users To Your Panel
 description: This guide will help you add sub-users to your server panel
 keywords:
   - BloomVPS